ChainSafe/dappeteer/docs/JEST.md

 };
 ```

-Then create `setup.js` wit responsibility to start Puppeteer with Metamask and `teardown.js` for clean up after test's
+Then create `setup.js` with responsibility to start Puppeteer with MetaMask and `teardown.js` for clean up after test's
 ```js
 // setup.js